fixie/fixie.github.io/docs/test-discovery.md

     .Has<TestFixtureAttribute>;
 {% endhighlight %}

-Classes that meet all of your conditions will be considered test fixtures and will be instantiated according to the instructions you specify in the [test execution](../test-execution) section of your `Convention`.
+Classes that meet all of your conditions will be considered test classes and will be instantiated according to the instructions you specify in the [test execution](../test-execution) section of your `Convention`.

 ### Which Methods Are Tests?

-The methods within a test fixture class are all candidates for being tests.
+The methods within a test class are all candidates for being tests.
 Use the `Methods` property to tell Fixie how to determine which of those methods should be executed as tests.

 {% highlight csharp %}
 Methods